 which gives the conditional probability of finding the Universe with some volume $v$ at a given time $\phi$.
-Despite the well-known problems with the probabilistic interpretation of KG-like inner products, as long as $\sigma$ is sufficiently small, we can treat the densities in Eq.~(\ref{eq:p-densities}) as positive definite \cite{Giovannetti:2022qje}.
-Regarding the existence of two frequency split subsets, we stick with Feynman's interpretation that positive frequency states propagate forward in time $\phi$ while negative frequency states are backward propagating, as first investigated in \cite{LoFranco:2024nss}.
+Despite the well-known problems with the probabilistic interpretation of KG-like inner products, as long as $\sigma$ is sufficiently small, we can treat the densities (\ref{eq:p-densities}) as positive definite \cite{Giovannetti:2022qje}.
+Regarding the existence of two frequency-split subsets, we stick with Feynman's interpretation that positive frequency states propagate forward in time $\phi$ while negative frequency states are backward propagating, as first investigated in \cite{LoFranco:2024nss}.
 This interpretation is well-grounded in the minisuperspace, since the classical evolution itself can be described forward or backward in the relational time $\phi$, depending on the choice of $p_\phi$.
 The wave packet parameters are related to physical quantities in the following way: $\Omega$ and $\sigma$ control the mean value of the energy operator $\hat{p}_\phi=-i\partial_\phi$, i.e., $\overline{p}_\phi=\Omega \exp{3\sigma^2/4}$ (note that $\overline{p}_\phi \approx \Omega$ for $\sigma \ll 1$), while $\sigma$ alone fixes the relative uncertainty $\delta p_\phi/\overline{p}_\phi = \sqrt{\exp{\sigma^2/2}-1}$.
 Instead, $\Phi$ determines the instant at which the closed-Universe turning point occurs semiclassically.
-These features can be observed in Fig.~\ref{fig:1}, where we show the mean volume internal time evolution $v(\phi) = \int_\mathbb{R_+} dv\, \, \mathcal{P_\pm}(\phi,v)$.
-It is clear that $\Omega,\Phi$ are the semiclassical analogs of $p_\phi,\phi_0$ in Eq.~(\ref{eq:v_phi_cl}).
+Therefore, $\Omega,\Phi$ are the semiclassical analogs of $p_\phi,\phi_0$ from Eq.~(\ref{eq:v_phi_cl}).
 Note that the quantum parameter $\Phi$ acts differently depending on the frequency's sign, a consequence of the different direction of the internal time evolution.